 Just before 6 p.m. six summer nights a week in Jackson Town Square, cowboys, gunslingers and saloon girls gather for a fictional reenactment of frontier town justice in the historic Jackson Hole Shootout.
-For 60 years now “outlaws” and good guys have been entertaining and thrilling visitors while bringing the Old West to life in what is the longest running shootout in the country.
+For more than 65 years now, “outlaws” and good guys have been entertaining and thrilling visitors while bringing the Old West to life in what is the longest-running shootout in the country.

 Beloved Jackson Hole Tradition

 The Shootout Gang is made up of actors from the Jackson Hole Playhouse who later perform a Western-themed musical at the theater following the free gunfight on the square.
 The costumes and characters impress spectators and, although the Gang has become a bit more refined since the early Shootout days of wild abandonment, they continue to present a truly spectacular show filled with the lore of Jackson Hole, bringing characters to life in the streets of present-day Jackson.
 While they use real guns during the shootout (and yes, the sound is loud) please rest assured: They are shooting blanks!

 “We were walking in downtown Jackson and saw a crowd.
 We took a look and were rewarded with a short performance of a shootout.
 The actors were very good; the crowd was into it!
 What a nice way to end the evening.” – Family from Florida, on TripAdvisor

 The original mission of the Shootout back in 1957 was to attract visitors to stay in local hotels and motels, eat in the restaurants after the show and spend their money in the gifts shops.
 The Shootout was an immediate success, with crowds in the thousands and then tens of thousands each season since.

 What: Jackson Hole Shootout, the longest-running shootout in the country!

 When: 6 p.m.
 Monday-Saturday, Memorial Day weekend through Labor Day